Time-Based Alert Grouping

 FAQ

-How is this different from deduplication?
+How is Time-Based Alert Grouping different from alert deduplication?

 Deduplication is configured on a per-integration basis, and often requires specific event information, like an incident key or an alert key.
 When you have multiple integrations on a service, or your monitoring tool generates a variety of alerts, it can become increasingly difficult to manage.
 Time-Based Alert Grouping allows you to group all incoming events on the service into the current incident for the specified time period, regardless of the monitoring tool (i.e., integration) that generates the original alert.

-How is this different from snoozing?
+How is Time-Based Alert Grouping different from snoozing incidents?

 Snoozing keeps an incident from moving up the chain of an escalation policy and notifying users.
 Snoozing does not prevent new incidents from being generated on a service.